mozilla/firefox-translations/.github/ISSUE_TEMPLATE/bug_report.md

 - Translating to (language):
 - Console logs from Web Developer Tools:

+System architecture and extension information can be found as follows:
+Go to about:telemetry#environment-data in browser and share "architecture" field under "build" category and "cpu.extensions" field under "system" category

 **Additional context**
 Add any other context about the problem here.